 With the colder weather comes warmer drinks.
 Fall and winter signal more indoor activities, cozy nights under blankets, and hopefully some quality time with family and friends.
 To give a warm twist to our drink menus this season, I thought it would be nice to share some recipes for hot alcoholic drinks and hot cocktails so that you can still have your drink and be warm and festive!

-I made mulled wine a bunch last year and fully intend to make it again this holiday season.
+I make mulled wine every year.
 It’s one of my favorite hot cocktails in existence.
-I used the recipe from the Food Network.
+This recipe is from the Food Network.
 I played around with how much apple cider we used, and from what I remember even just using two cups still worked.

 - 4 cups apple cider

 - 1 (750-ml) bottle red wine, such as Cabernet Sauvignon